loopbackio/loopback-next/_SPIKE_.md

 When a model specifies an index or constraint that's not supported by the connector running automigration, the connector should let the user know about the problem.
-To preserve backwards compatibility, I am proposing to print a console warning only.
+To preserve backwards compatibility, we will print a console warning and ignore any unsupported options.

+**OUT OF SCOPE OF THE INITIAL VERSION:**

 We can also introduce a new `options` flag for `autoupdate`/`automigrate` to control what happens when a model definition specifies metadata that the